utopia-php/pay/docs/tutorials/add-payment-adapter.md

 Inside this file, create a new class that extends the adapter abstract `Adapter` class.
 Note that the class name should start with a capital letter, as PHP FIG standards suggest.

-Once a new class is created, you can start to implement your new adapter's flow.
-We have prepared a starting point for adapter class below, but you should also consider looking at other adapter implementations and try to follow the same standards.
+Once a new class is created, you can implement your new adapter's flow.
+We have prepared a starting point for the adapter class below, but you should also consider looking at other adapter implementations and try to follow the same standards.

 ```php
 <?php